 Furthermore, there are no specific bike facilities; bike path, bike lane or bike route, in the immediate project vicinity.
-The nearest bicycle facility to the proposed project is the Almondridge Trail, adjacent to the northern boundary of the project site.
-The proposed project would be compatible with the surrounding residential developments in the project vicinity.
-The Almondridge Trail provides residents access to the surrounding recreational facilities in the City.
-In order to ensure the Almondridge Trail may still be accessible by pedestrians, Mitigation Measures TRANS-1 and TRANS-2 would be incorporated.
+The nearest bicycle facility to the proposed project is the Mokelumne Bicycle Trail, 0.25 mile north of the project site.
 However, due to the relatively small size of the proposed project, the project generated bike trips are not expected to be high enough to bring any significant impact to the existing bicycle conditions in the project vicinity (Stantec 2015).

-With the incorporation of Mitigation Measures TRANS-1 and TRANS-2, the proposed project would not conflict with the established performance standards of the existing circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit; therefore, impacts would be less than significant.
+As such, the proposed project would not conflict with the established performance standards of the existing circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit; therefore, impacts would be less than significant.